| Contents: 1. Date codes2. Nib codes

 NF = Never filled.

 NOS = New Old Stock.
-Untouched, unfilled pens, not currently available in stores.
+Untouched, unfilled pens, not currently available

 NPT = Nickel plated trim